crusher-dev/documentation/blog/2020-06-05-iot-on-questdb.md

 support for doubles.
 I know.
 So I simply turn them into strings and move on.
 Once they arrive at the database, they are interpreted as doubles and life is good.
 Not worth fighting about.
-I can then construct a buffer with straight line protocol and ship it off to QuestDB over UDP.
+I can then construct a buffer with straight line protocol and ship it off to Crusher over UDP.

 Don't forget to free the memory!